March 24, 2024

 TL;DR:

-Brickkens TVL is the cumulative value of each successful Real World Asset Token Offering times its minted supply.
+Brickken’s TVL = The cumulative value of each successful Real-World Asset token offering multiplied by its circulating supply.

 1. John chooses to tokenize a piece of Real Estate on the Spanish coastline and intends to offer the tokenization to the public.
 He creates 1.000 $RES tokens.